-Gale Force Sound: In this strip, Mr. Raibert gets a demonstration on the improvements in small speakers over time, getting blasted by a shouting Max Post over the phone, in a Shout Out to the old Maxell cassette ad demonstrating the trope.
+Gale-Force Sound: In this strip, Mr. Raibert gets a demonstration on the improvements in small speakers over time, getting blasted by a shouting Max Post over the phone, in a (rather literal) Shout-Out to the old Maxell cassette ad demonstrating the trope.

 Mayor: You still look terrified.
 Okay, direct order.
 You like me.
 You trust me.
 You want to make me happy.
 End order.
 Mayor: Better now?
 Florence: Emotionally, much better.
 Intellectually, I think I'm screaming.